antdke/antdke.co/content/posts/2021-01-07--Writing-Is-A-Superpower.md

 draft: false
 template: 'post'
 category: 'Life'
-description: "Today, I had to give a UX research presentation to my boss.
+description: "Today, I gave a UX research presentation to my boss.
 I didn't have a slide-deck but I had some notes I took throughtout my research.
 They saved the day."
 date: '2021-01-07'
 socialImage: '/writing-power.png'
 ---